cds-snc/exploration-documentation/ProcessDocumentation.md

 ## How we developed the service

+We started from scratch in a lot of ways.
+The typical CDS product team works on digital services, not conceptual frameworks, and so we didn't really have a clear frame of reference for how to approach researching or designing one.
+This is an overview of the process that we took over the last year:

-**1. Conducted background research**
+### 1. Conducted background research###
 - Primary research: collected needs from all delivery communities about what makes a good partnership
-- Secondary research: other frameworks (maturity models)
+- Secondary research: reviewed other frameworks such as maturity models, including the USDS Discovery Sprint model which we built our eventual process off of
-- Peer feedback: ODS, GDS & C4C
+- Peer feedback sessions: Ontario Digital Service (ODS), Government Digital Service (GDS) & CodeforCanada (C4C)
 - Global lens: Public Digital & Harvard Kennedy School consultations

+<-- what we found? -->

 **2. Developed a Theory of Change**
-- Created a Theory of Change for the service
+- Created a [Theory of Change](https://trello.com/c/IXrBSPhx/1-monitoring-and-evaluation-workshop-from-merlin-chatwin-c4c-and-laura-nelson-hamilton-ods) for the service
 - This informed an evaluation & monitoring plan

 **3. Prototyped the framework and the service**
 - Framework: Created assessment criteria & questions
-- Service: Mapped our service model, developed processes & artifacts to support the service
+- Service: Mapped the Exploration Service model and developed processes & artifacts to support the service

-**4. Created an org Intake model**
+**4. Created a CDS Intake model**
+- Mapped CDS's multiple services
 - Centralized Intake for how departments come into our pipeline
-- Mapped & connected CDS business units

 **5. Piloted with 4 departments, iterating between each round**
-- Temporary Foreign Worker Program
+- ESDC Temporary Foreign Worker Program
 - NRCan CanmetENERGY
 - NRCan Flood mapping
-- IRCC Refugee resettlement
+- IRCC Refugee Information Needs

 ## Naming the service: what's in a name?